fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 ## Sources

-Flows are annotated with flow labels based on four sources: request labels, baggage, flow classifiers and explicit labels from the Aperture SDK call.
+Flows are annotated with flow labels based on four sources: request labels, baggage, flow classifiers, and explicit labels from the Aperture SDK call.

 ### Request labels